Competitive obedience secretary information

 Special events

-When an obedience show is holding a non-scheduled final, and finalists have been invited to attend, special permission is required.
+When a competitive obedience show is holding a non-scheduled final, and finalists have been invited to attend, special permission is required.
 This is to ensure that those competing in the final are safeguarded should any problems arise.

 Applications for permission to hold special events must be made at least six months prior to the event, except when a series of qualifying heats are held prior to a special event final, in which instance permission must be granted prior to any of the heats being held.
 For further information regarding the requirements for special events, please email our society and show services team.